SOFTCOMPLY RISK MANAGER PLUS GUIDE TO IMPORTING RISKS

 1.2.7.
 Verification activities to the column VERIFICATION.

 1.3.
-In example template there are some columns that are automatically filled or required upon import:
+In the Example template there are some columns that are automatically filled or required upon import:

-1.3.2.
-SUMMARY is a duplicate of HARM (255 chars) field.
-Summary field is needed upon import since issue in JIRA can’t be created without summary and we map summary as hazard at the moment.
+1.3.1.
+SUMMARY is a duplicate of HAZARD (255 chars) field.
+Summary field is needed upon import since an issue in Jira can’t be created without summary and we map summary as hazard at the moment.

 1.3.3.
 ID# could be used if there is a need to backtrack to old excel based reports.
-Usually it is reasonable to import this old ID to Description field.
-If there is no existing ID numbering system, then this field can be skipped on import.
+You may want to import this old ID to Description field.
+If there is no existing ID numbering system, then this field can also be skipped on import.

 1.3.5.
 Every row must have values in each cell.
 That means no cell merges can be used!
 Remove any empty lines by deleting entire rows.
 Clearing content will not exclude these rows from the CVS format.
 Delete is required, similar to this:

 1.3.6.
-Every row in Excel conforms to one issue in JIRA.
+Every row in Excel maps to one issue in Jira.
 For example, if you have several Causes then these should be separated onto different rows.

 1.3.7.
-After copy-pasting information from your existing hazard report to the Example file, save the Excel file and also “Save As:” to CSV format:
+After copy-pasting information from your existing hazard analysis file to the Example file, save the Excel file and also “Save As:” to CSV format:

 1.3.8.
-As an output you’ll receive .csv field, which can be used for importing.
+As an output you’ll receive .csv file, which can be used for importing.

-2.1.
-To successfully import data from your Excel file to the SoftComply Risk Manager, manual mapping of the columns of your Excel file to the fields of the add-on is required.
-For that, the JIRA issue type screen scheme needs to be changed.
+2.3.
+To successfully import data from your Excel file to the SoftComply Risk Manager Plus, manual mapping of the columns of your Excel file to the fields of the add-on is required.

 3.1.
 Open up the CSV issue import dialog from the top level menu ‘Issues’->’Import Issues from CSV’:

 3.2.
-Press next, select project where to import issues and verify that delimiter is set to semicolon “;”
+Press next, select the Risk project where you want to import the data and verify that delimiter is set to semicolon “;” (there can be other delimiters also if you are using custom CSV format)

 3.3.1.
-Use ‘[FIELDNAME] (255 chars)’ from the CSV file to map against the corresponding fields in JIRA, leave other fields without the suffix unmapped.
+Use ‘[FIELDNAME]’ from the CSV file to map against the corresponding fields in Jira.
+Leave only the HAZARD field unmapped and use ‘HAZARD (255 chars)’ instead.

 3.3.4.
 Optionally map ID# to Description field.
 Example configuration is as follows: